jericks/jericks.github.io/content/posts/geoc-cli.md

     -l "layertype=layer file=points.csv style=points.sld"
 ```

-On the first line, we generate 100 random points and direct the CSV output to the a file called **points.csv**.
+On the first line, we generate 100 random points and save the CSV to the a file called **points.csv**.

 ```bash
 geoc vector randompoints -g -180,-90,180,90 -n 100 > points.csv
 ```

-Next we use the **cat** command to read **points.csv** and put the contents in standard input which we pipe to the next command **geoc vector buffer** which generate a buffer around each point.
-That CSV buffer is directed to a file called **polygons.csv**.
+Next we use the **cat** command to read **points.csv** which we then pipe to the next command called **geoc vector buffer** which generates a buffer around each point.
+This result is saved to a file called **polygons.csv**.

 ```bash
 cat points.csv | geoc vector buffer -d 10 > polygons.csv
 ```

-The next two lines again use the **cat** command and pipe the CSV contents to the **geoc vector defaultstyle** command which creates a Styled Layered Descriptor (SLD), based on the geometry type of the layer, which we direct to files for later use.
+The next two lines again use the **cat** command to read the previously saved files and pipe their contents to the **geoc vector defaultstyle**.
+This command creates a Styled Layered Descriptor (SLD) based on the geometry type of the layer.

 ```bash
 cat points.csv | geoc vector defaultstyle --color navy -o 0.75 > points.sld